AMReX-Codes/amrex-tutorials/Docs/source/MPMD_Tutorials.rst

 Running this case on perlmutter involves creating a python virtual environment. pyAMReX must be compiled and installed into this virtual environment after its creation.
 Similar to the previous case, this case also has supporting scripts to run on CPUs and GPUs.

+The process detailed below assumes that the current working directory is ``ExampleCodes/MPMD/Case-2/``.

 Creating a virtual environment
 """"""""""""""""""""""""""""""